Helping your clients establish their philanthropic legacies

 Scenario: Your client wants to leave his/her estate to community and family and has substantial assets in retirement accounts.

-Solution: The Foundation can help you and your client evaluate the most beneficial asset distribution to minimize taxes, giving more to her/her heirs and preserving charitable intent.
+Solution: The Foundation can help you and your client evaluate the most beneficial asset distribution to minimize taxes, giving more to his/her heirs and preserving charitable intent.